Shi-chang/Shi-chang/README.md

 ### 1. About me
 Hi, welcome to my github! 👋👋👋

-My name is Shichang Ye.
-I’m currently on the MSCS program at Northeastern University, and I'm expected to graduate in Dec.
-2023.
+My name is Shichang Ye, a MSCS student at Northeastern University.
+I'm expected to graduate in December 2023.

 I am energetic, efficient and have a strong sense of responsibility and ownership.
 When working on group projects, I am always one of the most reliable members and I enjoy the role.
 I look forward to working with you.